Master’s in Psychology

 Master’s Degree in School Psychology

-School psychology is a field where licensure is usually available with only a master’s degree.
+School psychology is a field where licensure is often available with only a master’s degree.
 That means these degrees prepare you for full practice authority working in school systems with preK-12 students.
-That means they deliver training in assessing kids for the hallmarks of abuse or bullying, briefing you on your legal and ethical obligations with minors, and how to bridge the difficult gap between teachers, kids, parents, and school administrators.
+They deliver training in assessing kids for the hallmarks of abuse or bullying, briefing you on your legal and ethical obligations with minors, and how to bridge the difficult gap between teachers, kids, parents, and school administrators.

 While these programs are sometimes offered by psychology departments as an MA or MS in psychology, you can also find them run by the college school of education and offered as a master’s degree in educational psychology.